mitmath/18335/README.md

 Another approach to accelerating convergence is to incorporate higher-order derivative information into the optimization routine.
 Newton's method is usually taught as a rootfinding method, but it can also be used to find critical points of a smooth objective function when applied to the gradient.
 For many smooth functions, Newton's method exhibits _quadratic_ asymptotic convergence, although some caveats apply.
 When a function has multiple local critical points, it is not always easy to predict which initial guess will converge to which critical point.

-**Further Reading:** See these [notes](http://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf), which introduce CG in a very visual "first-principles" style.
+**Further Reading:** See these [notes](http://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf), which introduce CG and GD with a visual "first-principles" style.